CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 [Dask](https://dask.org/) is a versatile Python library for scalable analytics.
 When using Dask, two main decisions have to be made for running code in Parallel.

 1. **How to make the code parallel?** Dask provides several options, inc [Dask DataFrames](https://docs.dask.org/en/stable/dataframe.html), [Dask Arrays](https://docs.dask.org/en/stable/array.html) and [Dask Delayed](https://docs.dask.org/en/stable/delayed.html).
 This decision depends on the type of analyzed data and already existing code.
 Additionally Dask has support for scalable machine learning with [DaskML](https://ml.dask.org/).
 2. **How to run the parallel code?** Again Dask supports several options: default local cluster and many different [Distributed Clusters](https://distributed.dask.org/en/stable/) for [Cloud](https://docs.dask.org/en/latest/deploying-cloud.html), [Kubernetes](https://docs.dask.org/en/latest/deploying-kubernetes.html) and [supercomputers](https://docs.dask.org/en/latest/deploying-hpc.html) etc. This depends on available hardware.
-Changing from one cluster to another, is code-wise relatively easy.
-So when starting with Dask, it is recommended to first use local cluster and go to more advanced Distributed Clusters after understanding the basics.
+Changing from one cluster to another is code-wise relatively easy.
+So when starting with Dask, it is recommended to first use a local cluster and go to more advanced Distributed Clusters after understanding the basics.

 In this tutorial we use Delayed functions.
 Delayed functions are useful in parallelising existing code.
-This approach delays functions calls and creates a graph of the computing process.
-From the graph Dask can then divide the work tasks to different workers whenever parallel computing is possible.
-For running Dask clusters two options suitable for supercomputers are provided: single node using local cluster and multiple nodes using SLURMCluster.
+This approach delays function calls and creates a graph of the computing process.
+From the graph, Dask can then divide the work tasks to different workers whenever parallel computing is possible.
+Two options suitable for supercomputers are provided for running Dask clusters: single node using a local cluster and multiple nodes using SLURMCluster.

 Keep in mind that the other ways of code parallelisation might suit better in different use cases.
 For Dask DataFrames, see [CSC dask-geopandas example](https://github.com/csc-training/geocomputing/edit/master/python/dask_geopandas) and for Dask Arrays [CSC STAC example with Xarray](https://github.com/csc-training/geocomputing/edit/master/python/STAC).

-## Single-node parallellisation with delayed functions and local cluster
+## Single-node parallellisation with delayed functions and a local cluster

 This way you can utilize one full computing node's worth of CPUs (40 in Puhti)